.png)

 7. Personal Reflection: The "Trust" Threshold

-The moment I knew we succeeded wasn't when the code worked.
+The moment we knew we succeeded wasn't when the code worked.
 It was during a demo with the Senior Partner.

 He asked the AI a trick question about a hidden clause in a 200-page lease agreement.